resqs/sjwcoin-python/README.rst

 ======
 These things still have to be added:

-- SSL support (including certificate verification) for managing remote dogecoin daemons.
+- SSL support (including certificate verification) for managing remote sjwcoin daemons.